 - Low trust in dashboards

 Looker’s semantic layer (LookML) lets you define KPIs once and guarantee consistency across every chart, department, and user.
-Specially now with the demand for AI capabilities, this is the most important piece to ensure accurate information access.
+Especially now with the demand for AI capabilities, this is the most important piece to ensure accurate information access.

-2. Industry-leading embedded capabilities
+Industry-leading embedded capabilities

 Looker stands out as one of the most powerful options for embedded analytics.
 It offers: